Distributed Koopman Operator Learning for Perception and Safe Navigation

 In online operation, the algorithm readily adapts to streaming or windowed data.
 When new observations become available, each agent updates its local matrices and resumes from the previous estimate rather than restarting from scratch \cite{zhang2019online}.
 This warm-start feature accelerates adaptation while preserving previously learned structure, ensuring that the suboptimality gap remains bounded and vanishes with continued iterations.
 Consequently, even intermediate solutions are sufficiently predictive for real-time deployment, while full consensus yields operators virtually identical to their centralized counterparts.
-This trade-off between adaptivity, convergence, and computational scalability makes the proposed approach suitable for continuous learning in dynamic, data-driven environments. \end{remak} \begin{remak} The convergence behavior of the distributed Koopman learning algorithm is closely tied to the parameters $\rho_{\max}$ and $\alpha$.
-The value of $\rho_{\max}$ depends on spectral properties of both the data matrices (in particular, $\bm X$) and the communication graph Laplacian $L$, as seen in the expression of~\eqref{def:rho_max}.
-Intuitively, richer and more informative data snapshots, as well as well-connected network topologies, reduce $\rho_{\max}$ and improve convergence.
-The step-size $\alpha$ acts as a design parameter: larger values can accelerate convergence initially but risk instability if chosen beyond the admissible range dictated by $\rho_{\max}$, while smaller values ensure stability but slow down the learning process.
-In practice, $\alpha$ must be tuned to balance convergence speed and numerical robustness.
-These parameters thus directly influence both the transient prediction discrepancy (cf. Fig.~\ref{fig:prediction_discrepancy}) and the quality of the final Koopman approximation, especially in online settings where rapid adaptation to new data is critical. \end{remak}
+This trade-off between adaptivity, convergence, and computational scalability makes the proposed approach suitable for continuous learning in dynamic, data-driven environments. \end{remak}